Dalmatian

 Dalmatian (Photo by Karolína Maršálková on Unsplash)

+These spotted dynamos were bred to run alongside horse-drawn carriages for miles on end, and they’ve maintained that stamina and exuberance to this day, requiring ample exercise and mental stimulation to prevent them from turning your home into their personal racetrack.
 “Dalmatian was historically bred and used as a coaching dog along with horses.
 As a result, today, as one of the high-energy dog breeds, Dalmatians can work in many other capacities.
 It is an athletic, agile, high-energy dog that can beautifully accompany you on your running and hiking trips.
-This particular dog breed is good at most of the dog sports too,” observes Breeding Business.
+This particular dog breed is good at most of the dog sports too,” adds Breeding Business.

 4. Siberian Husky